DeanVanNiekerk/oneadvisor/README.md

 > In order to run in development mode, set the ASPNETCORE_ENVIRONMENT environment variable to Development

 1. Start the api by running `dotnet watch run` in api/ directory
-1. Then run the website by running`npm run start:dev` in web/ directory
+1. Then run the website by running`npm start` in web/ directory

 ---